Bainezy94/TheFarmersMarket/README.md

 ### 20. Provide an overview and description of your Testing process.

-P - Basic general documentation about the types of testing that will be used and testing process

-C - Meets P with description of specific test scenarios for some user stories and description of automated (unit) testing

-D - Meets CR with tests implemented on code implemented thus far with results for tests executed thus far

-HD - Meets D with tests documented or defined for all user stories, extensive use of unit testing on code completed thus far, and well organized test results
+We conducted a round of manual user testing by asking one of the educators to pretend to be a user.
+During this process, we received useful feedback on areas that had been overlooked and that were broken.
+We were then able to fix these bugs based on the results of our user testing.

 ### 21. Discuss and analyse requirements related to information system security.

 The Devise gem is great for password security and authentication.

-The CanCanCan gem is excellent for managing CRUD and applying roles Admin has access to all CRUD, where as a user may only be able to have read rights and blocks users from seeing URLs they do not have permission to use.
+The CanCanCan gem is excellent for managing CRUD and applying roles.
+Admin has access to all CRUD, whereas a user may only be able to have read rights and it blocks users from seeing URLs they do not have permission to use.

-P - Basic general documentation on information security requirements

-C - Meets P with specific mention of requirements for this project, such as user authentication and protection of sensitive information

-D - Meets CR with discussion of alternative options for information security and benefits/tradeoffs of each

-HD - Meets D with evidence that the best option for information security was chosen

 ### 22. Discuss methods you will use to protect information and data.

 We used devise for password authentication.
 We have also added roles that limit visibility for standard users.
 This isn’t a security feature so much as they could still access the pages if they knew the url.
 However from a superficial point of view, a standard user is unable to post, delete, or edit products like a farmer; or add markets like admin.
 Further farmers can only update their own products, not anyone elses.

-P - Basic general documentation on methods to protect information and data

-C - Meets P with specific design for implementing basic user login authentication for this project

-D - Meets CR with discussion of alternative options for protecting information and data and benefits/tradeoffs of each

-HD - Meets D with clear documentation on the specific methods that will be used for this project to protect information and data and why these methods were chosen

 ### 23. Research what your legal obligations are in relation to handling user data.